-Section II - Fruit on Hail/Wind-Scar and Freeze Determination Methods Tree, Production and Trail wind-Scar and Freeze Determination Methods Loss Use this section to appraise insured citrus fruit remaining on the tree after damage occurred that is not marketable or will not be marketed.
 25. Grove ID Grove or sub-grove identification symbol (or applicable CLU identifier) for the area being appraised.
 Use separate identification symbols to identify areas within the grove or sub-grove damaged by uninsured causes.
 Complete a grove sketch map, or mark on an aerial photo, the location of unharvested areas within the grove or sub-grove.
 Refer to item 15 instructions above for documentation requirements.
 26. No. of Trees Number of insured citrus trees located in the grove/sub-grove.
 Use actual tree counts, if feasible, or exhibit 9 for estimating tree numbers by tree spacing.
 Refer to items 11 and 16 above for additional instructions and documentation requirements.
-27. Cause(s) and Date(s) of Damage Name of insured cause(s) of damage or the applicable loss code(s) as listed in the LAM for each line. (a) List insured cause(s) of loss in chronological order. (b) Enter the cause(s) of uninsurable damage and the date(s) of damage on a separate line or on a separate worksheet when recording production lost due an uninsured cause(s).
+27. Cause(s) and Date(s) of Damage Name of insured cause(s) of damage or the applicable loss code(s) as listed in the LAM for each line. (a) List insured cause(s) of loss in chronological order. (b) Enter uninsurable damage and undamaged fruit on a separate line(s) or on a separate worksheet when recording production lost due an uninsured cause(s).
 Document uninsured cause(s) of loss on a Special Report and attach to the Adjuster's Citrus Worksheet. (c) Enter the date(s) of damage as month, day, and year in which the damage occurred for the corresponding cause of damage (MM/DD/YYYY).
-For progressive damage, enter the month and year in which most of the damage occurred (MM/YYYY). (d) For hurricane or tornado losses, when fruit are blown and/or washed away from under the trees, refer to Par 12 B (7) above for instructions on determining the potential production for item 36 (Boxes Produced).
+For progressive damage, enter the month and year in which most of the damage occurred (MM/YYYY). (d) For hurricane or tornado losses, when fruit are blown and/or washed away from under the trees, refer to paragraph 22B(3) for instructions on determining the potential production for item 36 (Boxes Produced).
 28. Fruit Size per Box Average mature fruit size is determined by actual measurement (or use sizing caliper) of sample fruit.
 Document on a Special Report how the average mature fruit size was determined and the calculations used.
 Attach the Special Report to the Adjuster's Citrus Worksheet.
 If representative sample fruit are not available and packer/processor records do not indicate average fruit size, or for early season damage to immature fruit, use the chart in item 17 above.
 When a grove/sub-grove is harvested prior to an on-tree-count inspection, indicate the production was harvested prior to an on-tree count inspection by entering an explanation in items 33 and 34.
 Enter the results of a post-harvest ground count on a subsequent line.